Chiro/Physio WHICH should you choose?

 While both professions agree that treatment should not be focused only on the painful area their methods of actually treating spinal problems do vary.

 Physio treatment is usually based more around making changes in the soft tissues around the spine.
 It usually involves stretching exercises, massage and dry needling (acupuncture).
-Most physios do not use specific spinal manipulation to restore normal spinal movement.

 They both use essentially the same exercise programs, nutritional advice, and ergonomic and postural advice.